chaostoolkit-incubator/community-playground/from-local-to-automated-chaostoolkit/README.md

 ### Create a Kubernetes cluster

 You obviously need to start with running a Kubernetes cluster.
-It does not have to very powerful as we will run a minimal set of pods in there.
+It does not have to be very powerful as we will run a minimal set of pods in there.
 Our applications have resource limits which are fairly low.

 The demo has been tested on Ubuntu 19.04 against a local Kubernetes cluster